-Medicare Advantage plans, or Part C, provide Medicare coverage through private health insurance companies including Blue Cross and Blue Shield of Kansas.
-MA plans typically include Part A, Part B and Part D. A Medicare Advantage (MA) plan usually offers valuable extras like dental, vision and hearing benefits and a gym membership.
+Medicare Advantage (MA) plans, or Part C, provide Medicare coverage through private health insurance companies.
+MA plans typically include Part A, Part B, and Part D in their stacks.
+Enrolling in a MA plan usually includes access to valuable extras like dental, vision, and hearing benefits, and sometimes even gym memberships.

-These plans can be Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), or Private Fee-for-Service plans and are often available only in specific areas.
-With these plans, you may be limited to using a network of specific providers in order for the plan to cover your care.
+These plans can be Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), or Private Fee-for-Service plans.
+With these plans, which are often available only in specific areas, you may be limited to using a network of specific providers in order for the plan to cover your care.

-Costs of these plans vary but you must be enrolled in both Part A and Part B to participate.
-Most plans will require you to continue to pay your Part B premium, in addition to the Medicare Advantage plan premium.
-Plans may have a deductible and charge you copays and coinsurance.
-Your annual limit on your out-of-pocket expenses is $6,700 (2020).
+You must be enrolled in both Part A and Part B to participate, and MA plan costs vary.
+Most plans will require you to continue to pay your Part B premium in addition to the Medicare Advantage plan premium.
+Medicare Advantage plans may have a deductible and charge you copays and coinsurance.

 Key Differences Between Stacks